Turning Struggles Into Stories

 Transferable.

-They move from experience to sharing—without fully understanding what actually changed.
+They move from experience directly into sharing without fully understanding what actually changed underneath the surface.

 That’s why so many stories feel incomplete.